 Summer camp 07/19

-Summer camp 07/19 members: Alexandr Tsikarishvili, Nestor Engelke, Petr Dyakov, Leonid Tskhe, Anna Andrjievskaya, Nestor Kharchenko, Oleg Khmelev, Liza Tsikarishvili, Sasha Zubritskaya, Tanya Chernomordova, Vadim Mikhailov, Ivan Chemakin, Antonina Fatkhullina.
+Summer camp 07/19 participants: Alexandr Tsikarishvili, Nestor Engelke, Petr Dyakov, Leonid Tskhe, Anna Andrjievskaya, Nestor Kharchenko, Oleg Khmelev, Liza Tsikarishvili, Sasha Zubritskaya, Tanya Chernomordova, Vadim Mikhailov, Ivan Chemakin, Antonina Fatkhullina.

 Curated by Stanislav Savitskiy.